 How to get there: 2 hours by car from Phoenix, AZ

 Sedona is definitely one of the best unknown places to visit in USA.
-This tiny town in the Sonoran Desert is a great stopping point if you’re headed to the Grand Canyon (it’s only a 2-3 hour drive to Grand Canyon’s Southern Rim).
-While Sedona is a small city, there’s no shortage of restaurants, shops, attractions, and entertainment here.
-It’s also a wonderful place for active travelers who enjoy hiking and the great outdoors.
+This tiny town is a great stopping point if you’re headed to the Grand Canyon (it’s only a 2-3 hour drive to Grand Canyon’s Southern Rim).
+While Sedona is a small city, there’s no shortage of attractions and entertainment here.
+It’s also a wonderful place for active travelers who love the great outdoors.
 In fact, Sedona is famous for its gorgeous red rock landscapes, canyons, scenic vistas, and unique wildlife.

 Among the most exciting things to do in Sedona are hiking, mountain biking, and jeep touring.
 The most legendary hikes here include Devil’s Bridge, Cathedral Rock, and Bell Rock.
 If you’re looking for some rest and relaxation, there are also plenty of opportunities to do yoga, meditation, healing practices, and mystic experiences in Sedona.
-Stay at Mii Amo (the best spa in America) or one of Sedona’s many famous resorts.
+Stay at the Enchantment Resort (the best spa in America) or one of Sedona’s many famous resorts.

 4. Hawaii Volcanoes National Park, Hawaii